 The victim, however, is often not a healthcare provider and therefore must hire an expert to determine what the standard of care was and how the defendant failed to meet that standard of care.
 As you can already see, in a medical malpractice case the defense already has a “free” expert in that the defendant can opine to the standard of care but the victim must hire an expert.

 Oftentimes this means that there are more individuals on the defense side arguing that the standard of care was met as opposed to the plaintiff’s side.
-This is why you need an experienced medical malpractice lawyer like ours in Miami, Florida at The Law Offices of Prosper Shaked.
+This is why you need an experienced medical malpractice lawyer like ours in Miami, Florida at Prosper Shaked Accident Injury Attorneys PA.

 The next most common defense used in medical malpractice cases is no causation.
 This is referring to the elements of negligence which require a plaintiff to establish 1) a duty of care (standard of care), 2) a breach of that duty (breach of the standard of care or deviation from the standard of care), and that 3) the breach caused 4) damages to the plaintiff.